theirongolddev/gitlab-insights/docs/infinite-scroll-implementation-plan.md

 **Acceptance Criteria:**
 - ✓ User can scroll continuously to load all available events
 - ✓ No "Load More" button required (automatic on scroll)
-- ✓ Works on Dashboard, Search results, Saved queries, and Catch-up mode
+- ✓ Works on Dashboard, Search results, and Saved query detail views
 - ✓ Loading indicator shows when fetching next page
 - ✓ No duplicate items appear across pages